-Sodium — Low sodium this, low sodium that — everywhere you look, people are focused on their salt intake.
+Sodium — Low sodium this, low sodium that — everywhere you look, people focus on their salt intake.
 But it’s not all bogus, and too much sodium can wreak havoc on the body.
 Sodium restriction isn’t the answer, though.
-The body needs salt for key functions like maintaining fluid volume in and out of the cell, controlling the volume of plasma in the blood, maintaining pH of the body (acid-base balance), and proper nerve and muscle function.
-The paleo diet doesn’t propose limiting salt intake, but rather focusing on taking in the right type of salt — Himalayan pink salt or Celtic sea salt are your best options.
+The body needs salt for key functions like maintaining fluid volume in and out of the cell, controlling the volume of plasma in the blood, maintaining the pH of the body (acid-base balance), and proper nerve and muscle function.
+The paleo diet doesn’t propose limiting salt intake but rather focusing on taking in the right type of salt — Himalayan pink salt or Celtic sea salt are your best options.
 Where can it be found, otherwise?
 Pretty much every food in its natural form contains a bit of sodium, but not enough to get sufficient amounts.
-We recommend consuming 1/2 tsp. of sea salt in water first thing in the morning (common table salt is highly inflammatory to it’s best to avoid).
+We recommend consuming 1/2 tsp. of sea salt in water first thing in the morning (common table salt is highly inflammatory so it’s best to avoid it).

-Potassium — Potassium is one of the most abundant minerals found in cells, with 80% found in muscle cells and the remaining 20% found in bones, the liver, and red blood cells.
-Along with sodium, potassium maintains pH and water balances in the body, and with calcium it helps to regulate nerve and muscle function (contraction of the muscles and heart) in the body.
+Potassium is one of the most abundant minerals found in cells, with 80% found in muscle cells and the remaining 20% found in bones, the liver, and red blood cells.
+Along with sodium, potassium maintains pH and water balances in the body, and calcium helps to regulate nerve and muscle function (contraction of the muscles and heart) in the body.
 But you often don’t see potassium supplements, so how are you supposed to get enough?
-Beet and beet greens, yams and sweet potatoes, beans mushrooms, avocado, leafy greens (spinach, kale), and salmon are all paleo-approved sources of potassium.
-Aim for 7-10 cups of fruit and vegetables a day to ensure sufficient amounts.
+Beet and beet greens, yams and sweet potatoes, beans, mushrooms, avocado, leafy greens (spinach, kale), and salmon are all paleo-approved sources of potassium.
+Aim for 7-10 cups of fruit and vegetables daily to ensure sufficient amounts.

 Note: Chloride, bicarbonate, and phosphates are also electrolytes, but they generally will not be obtained through food.

-The 8 vitamins found in a B-complex are often obtained through food in sufficient amounts, but are incredibly important to optimal function of the body.
-Since they are water-soluble (meaning they are excreted in the urine if the body has enough), it never hurts to supplement.
+The 8 vitamins found in a B-complex are often obtained through the food in sufficient amounts but are incredibly important to the body’s optimal function.
+Since they are water-soluble (meaning they are excreted in the urine if the body has enough), supplementing never hurts.
 Here’s why:

 - B1 (thiamine): Energy formation (nutrient assimilation), and immune system support.